3rd Update: 03/23rd/2021- Added a little more clarification on Christ’s perfection and being God.

 (NLT) Hebrews 5:08, “Even though Jesus was God’s Son, He learned obedience from the things He suffered.”

-Christ still had to learn obedience through denying Himself.
 It is through this progression of obedience and devotion to the Lord we see Christ deny Himself on the cross.

 (NIV) Philippians 2:05-08, “In your relationships with one another, have the same mindset as Christ Jesus: rather, He made Himself nothing by taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, He humbled Himself by becoming obedient to death– even death on a cross!”

 When He was a child He sought teaching in the temple.
 His whole life was dedicated to God, not because He was this, “worldly perfect person”, but because He truly loved the Lord.
+He was born perfect, pure from sin, and He continued to grow from a baby, to a boy, and eventually, a man.

 (NLT) Romans 8:03, “The law of Moses was unable to save us because of the weakness of our sinful nature.
 So God did what the law could not do.
 He sent His own Son in a body like the bodies we sinners have.
 And in that body God declared an end to sin’s control over us by giving His Son as a sacrifice for our sins.”